namrata935/SandalTalk/README.md

 Submission for IIITB Hackathon

 Overview
-This project processes audio files by transcribing them into kannada text and the transcriptions and the corresponding english translations are input in a csv file called "transcriptions.csv" .
-The user is prompet to upload an audio file and to select a language of the audio(english/kannada).
+This project processes audio files by transcribing them into kannada text and the transcriptions and the corresponding english translations are input in a csv file called "cleaned_transcriptions_dataset.csv" .
+The user is prompted to upload an audio file and to select a language of the audio(english/kannada).
 Our model then uses semantic search to find the answer in the dataset and returns the refined answer (using T5 AI model).

 Dataset
-The dataset is stored in the data folder in this repository at "transcriptions.csv".
+The dataset is stored in the data folder in this repository at "cleaned_transcriptions_dataset.csv".
 It contains transcription data and their corresponding translations for matching with the user-provided audio files.

 Setup Instructions